flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### Airport Requirements

 !!! info "Airport Requirement Misunderstandings"
     Performing an Autoland is permissible for CAT II/CAT III runways when low visibility procedures (LVP) are not enforced and this may even extend to CAT I runways.
-However, it is important to note that while LVO (CAT III) **requires** the use of Autoland.
+However, it is important to note that  low visibility operations (LVO) CAT III **requires** the use of Autoland.

     All of the above may also be subject to local procedures and authorities.